amibenson/solidity-qa/Solidity-QA.md

 ## (10) What are Metamorphic contracts?

 contracts that can be redeployed with new code to the same address.
 It does so by deploying the metamorphic contract with fixed, non-deterministic initialization code via the CREATE2 opcode.
 This initalization code clones a given implementation contract and optionally initializes it in one operation.

+## (11) Why is delegateCall useful for or what it enables?

+Using libraries

 # Easy Questions